 Like most inventors, producers, makers, and consumer product producers, we were thrilled to see our product on the shelf.
 For us, it was a major accomplishment deserving of a celebration.
 But the festivities were cut short when we did not get a reorder.
 And we were downright dumbfounded when we found out why, and what we had to do to keep the orders coming in.

 The good news was that we were in a big chain store with hundreds of outlets.
 Just do the math, right?
 Wrong!
 The bad news was that we were in a big chain store with hundreds of outlets.
 And if we didn’t move fast enough off the shelves we would be discontinued from that entire chain – forever!

 None of it had to do with our quality or our price.
-Notice that this was all happening under the management of our distributer’s retail customer.
-But none the less, our products were not scanning through their cash registers.
-Neither the distributors nor the retailers caught, or cared about, the glitches.
+Notice that this was all happening under the management of our distributor’s retail customer.
+But nonetheless, our products were not scanning through their cash registers.
+Neither the distributors nor the retailers caught or cared about the glitches.
 It was easier for them to say, “Your product is just not moving” – without taking responsibility for why it wasn’t moving.

 There were no short answers, and a short attention span would have been the end of our brand.
-Eventually we got really good at working closely with our distributers and retailers.
+Eventually, we got really good at working closely with our distributors and retailers.
 We identified and documented hundreds of glitches, and their fixes.
 The lessons were humbling and they just kept on coming – for our first five years on the shelf.

 Who We Are